Dividend Investing in Australia: Full Guide (2025)

 What are Franking Credits?

-Wondering how often do dividends land in your account?
-The frequency at which you receive dividends largely depends on the specific dividend payment intervals chosen by a company.
+The frequency at which you receive dividends depends on the payment intervals chosen by the company.
 Let’s explore these various categories in detail:

 • Regular Dividends: These are dividends that are paid at a fixed rate and frequency by a company as part of its dividend policy.